jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 We could make it really hard for new users to contact us.

-Or, we could somehow increase the number of customers that can communicate with us at once.
+_Or, we could somehow increase the number of customers that can communicate with us at once.
 We could create scalable, useful resources that customers can refer to again and again.

-Listen: the first two are totally legit approaches - I see companies that use them to great effect.
-But the only one that *really feels* right to me is number three, using static support resources to scale your support presence.
+We all know which one *really feels* right. to me is number three, using static support resources to scale your support presence.

-I'm going to spend my time talking about number three, and to properly do that, I am going to beat the heck out of a metaphor.
+I'm going to spend my time talking about number three, and to properly do that, I am going to beat the heck out of a metaphor._

 ## Ronny Coleman is really strong